Monday Exercise 1.5: Declare Resource Needs¶

 top command (shown here with an option to limit the output to a single user ID) also shows information about running processes, but updates periodically by itself.
 Type the letter

 q to quit the interactive display.
 Again, the highlighted

 RES column shows an approximation of memory usage.

-For Disk: Determining disk needs may be a bit simpler, because you can check on the size of files that a program is using while it runs.
+Determining disk needs may be a bit simpler, because you can check on the size of files that a program is using while it runs.
 However, it is important to count all files that HTCondor counts to get an accurate size.
 HTCondor counts everything in your job sandbox toward your job’s disk usage: